AP FACT CHECK: Trump a rosy outlier on science of the virus - KVIA

 It’s been that way since before the virus spread widely in the United States, when he supposed that the warmer weather of April might have it soon gone, a prospect the public health authorities said was not affirmed by the research.
 Now he’s been talking about a country revved up again by Easter, April 12, while his officials gingerly play down that possibility from the same White House platform.

-A look at some recent statements during a week when the U.S. death toll reached roughly 1,700 and America rose to No. 1 globally in the number of people infected by COVID-19 since the pandemic began:
+A look at some recent statements during a week when the U.S. rose to No. 1 globally in the number of people infected by COVID-19 since the pandemic began:

 TUNNEL VISIONS